 The most beautiful Renaissance palace in Rome, the Palazzo Farnese is fabled for the Galleria Carracci, whose ceiling is to the Baroque age what the Sistine ceiling is to the Renaissance.
 The Farnese family rose to great power and wealth during the Renaissance, in part because of the favor Pope Alexander VI showed to the beautiful Giulia Farnese.
 The massive palace was begun when, with Alexander's aid, Giulia's brother became cardinal; it was further enlarged on his election as Pope Paul III in 1534.
 The uppermost frieze decorations and main window overlooking the piazza are the work of Michelangelo, who also designed part of the courtyard, as well as the graceful arch over Via Giulia at the back.
 The facade on Piazza Farnese has geometrical brick configurations that have long been thought to hold some occult meaning.
 When looking up at the palace, try to catch a glimpse of the splendid frescoed ceilings, including the Galleria Carracci vault painted by Annibale Carracci between 1597

 and 1604.
 The Carracci gallery depicts the loves of the gods, a supremely pagan theme that the artist painted in a swirling style that announced the birth of the Baroque.
-Other opulent salons are among the largest in Rome, including the Salon of Hercules, which has an overpowering replica of the ancient Farnese Hercules front and center.
-The French Embassy, which occupies the palace, offers weekly tours in English; be sure to book at least eight days in advance (book online at www.inventerrome.com) and bring photo ID.
+Other opulent salons are among the largest in Rome, including the Salon of Hercules, which has an overpowering replica of the ancient Farnese Hercules, front and center.
+The French Embassy, which occupies the palace, offers tours (in English) on Monday, Wednesday, and Friday; book at least eight days in advance, through the website, and and bring photo ID.